cloudnative-pg/cloudnative-pg/docs/src/security.md

 ### PostgreSQL

-The current implementation of CloudNativePG automatically creates passwords and `.pgpass` files for the the database owner and, only if requested by setting `enableSuperuserAccess` to `true`, for the `postgres` superuser.
+The current implementation of CloudNativePG automatically creates passwords and `.pgpass` files for the database owner and, only if requested by setting `enableSuperuserAccess` to `true`, for the `postgres` superuser.